 The platform

-There is a base platform, which contains wheels and motor.
-A hypothesized system too by Renault e from Citroen for the cars of the future: it will be able to detach itself from the cockpit, or allow you to change cabins according to the things we want to do while we are on the road.
+There is a basic platform, which contains wheels and engine.
+A hypothesized system too by Renault e from Citroen for the cars of the future: it will be able to detach itself from the passenger compartment, or allow us to change cockpits depending on the things we want to do while we are on the road.

-Once you have left a cockpit on the lamp post parking lots, the platform can restart by hooking up to another.
-The potential number of "complete" cars on the road can be greatly reduced.
+Once a cockpit has been left on the lamppost parking lots, the platform can restart by hooking up to another.
+The potential number of “complete” cars on the road can be significantly reduced.

 The cabin

 The cabin that acts as a cockpit is an interesting design exercise: once again, as I have often found in other concepts, the forecast is to interiors similar to those of rooms.
 The materials are also "residential", including wood and fabrics.
-Virtually there is glass everywhere, which produces an extraordinarily wide view of the surrounding environment (hopefully one-way, when needed, for passenger privacy).
+There's virtually glass everywhere, producing an extraordinarily wide view of your surroundings (hopefully one-way, when necessary, for passenger privacy).

 The parking lamps

-Let's come to the strong point of Project DORO: the street lamps.
+Let's get to the strong point of Project DORO: the street lamps.
 They are a real housing for the cabins.
-The glance is more dystopian than ever: suddenly all the roads are clear, no cars parked on the edges.
+The glance is more dystopian than ever: suddenly all the streets are clear, no cars stopped at the edges.
 They are all suspended in the air.
-And they can also perform different functions: imagine going to a pub and eating in one of these suspended cabins, and then having you take you home directly.
+And they can also perform different functions: imagine going to a pub and eating on one of these suspended cabins, and then having them take you home directly.

 What to say: a rather ambitious vision: it presupposes a future that adopts a completely different network from the current one.
 A network made up of platforms, cabins and street lamps, of course.

-In any case, as we often observe, the concepts serve to open the mind and see different possible points of reality: I appreciate that there are "visionaries" also concerned with parking.
+In any case, as we often observe, concepts serve to open the mind and see different possible points of reality: I appreciate that there are "visionaries" who are also concerned about parking.

 After all, everyone's dream is not to always see all these cars everywhere, right?